Cassano d'Adda: Civil buildings

-It is one of the oldest palaces of Cassano d'Adda which was commissioned by don Matteo Rosales, the marquis of Castelleone, in the second half of the 17th century.
+It is one of the oldest palaces of Cassano d'Adda, which was commissioned by Don Matteo Rosales, the marquis of Castelleone, in the second half of the 17th century.
 During the following century, it was transformed into a noble holiday residence by the Milanese aristocrat Giuseppe Pezzoli.
-Based on a simple map, it consists of a single block with an elongated linear development of almost 50 meters.
-Its back on Verdi street is flat and lacking ornaments, while the façade looking on the Muzza displays decorations and ornamental motifs in the Rococo style.
+Based on a simple map, it consists of a single block with an elongated linear development of almost 50 metres.
+It's back on Verdi street is flat and lacking ornaments, while the façade looking on the Muzza displays decorations and ornamental motifs in the Rococo style.

 Villa d'Adda-Borromeo

-The neoclassic Villa d'Adda Borromeo is the other excellent sight in this town.
-It counts 142 rooms for a total of 500 squared meters and a 7-hectare park: this residence was commissioned by the d'Adda marquises in the mid-eighteenth century, probably based on a project by Francesco Croce and reworked by Giuseppe Piermarini (the designer of the Treatro alla Scala, of Milan's Palazzo Reale and of Monza's Villa Reale) in the second half of that same century.
+The neoclassical Villa d'Adda Borromeo is the other excellent sight in this town.
+It counts 142 rooms for a total of 500 square meters and a 7-hectare park: this residence was commissioned by the d'Adda marquises in the mid-eighteenth century, probably based on a project by Francesco Croce and reworked by Giuseppe Piermarini (the designer of the Treatro alla Scala, of Milan's Palazzo Reale and of Monza's Villa Reale) in the second half of that same century.

-Military architectures
+Military buildings

 Castello Visconteo of Cassano d'Adda

 The most important landmark in Cassano is the Borromeo Castle (also known as Castello Visconteo), built around 1000 AD and progressively expanded.
 In the 15th century, Francesco I Sforza asked architect Bartolomeo Gadio (who also worked on the Milan Cathedral, the Sforza Castle and the Soncino castle) to redesign it extensively.
 Afterwards, it became the possession of Venetians, Spanish, Austrians, and of the Italian noble families d'Adda, Castaldo, Bonelli and Borromeo.